celo-org/celo-monorepo/packages/docs/developer-resources/integrations/general.md

 Compared to Ethereum transaction, Celo transactions have 3 additional, optional fields:

 - `feeCurrency` - Specifies the address of the currency in which fees should be paid.
-If `null`, the native token `cGLD` is assumed.
+If `null`, the native token `CELO` is assumed.
 - `gatewayFeeRecipient` - As part of [Full Node Incentives](../../celo-codebase/protocol/transactions/full-node-incentives.md), light clients will need to specify the address of their gateway for it to forward the transactions onto the network.
 - `gatewayFee` - The value of the gateway fee.